armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/aws-baking-images.md

   - /docs/spinnaker-user-guides/baking-images/
 ---

-Definition: The phrase "baking images" is used within Armory and Spinnaker<sup>TM</sup> to refer to the process of creating machine images.
+>The phrase "baking images" is used within Armory and Spinnaker<sup>TM</sup> to refer to the process of creating machine images.

 ## Prerequisites for baking AMIs